-Scheduling and deadlines: Orals are scheduled only after the proposed thesis committee chair has approved a final draft of the thesis prospectus (or a penultimate draft on which the student is to make specified minor changes).
+Scheduling and deadlines: Orals are scheduled only after the proposed thesis committee chair has approved a final draft of the thesis prospectus (or a penultimate draft on which the student is to make small changes).
 The Request to Schedule Oral Examination form must then be submitted to the graduate program coordinator at least one month prior to the examination date.
 The final prospectus must be distributed to the oral examination committee not later than two weeks before the oral.
 Students should consult with the graduate program coordinator for help with scheduling the exam date.
-The prospectus should be submitted by April 15th of the third year and the oral exam should take place by May 15th of the same year.